mrob27/portalgun/README.txt

 away and back.
  20151009 More refactoring (added op_prtl table which will replace the old portalgun_portals table)
+ 20151011 When a player is teleported and the exit portal points x+, x-, z+ or z-, we now set their look direction appropriately so they have their back to the portal they just emerged from.

 TODO - BUG FIXES